davidbeesley/rust-docs-mcp-server/README.md

 ## Features

 *   **Targeted Documentation:** Focuses on a single Rust crate per server instance.
+*   **Feature Support:** Allows specifying required crate features for documentation generation.
 *   **Semantic Search:** Uses OpenAI's `text-embedding-3-small` model to find the most relevant documentation sections for a given question.
 *   **LLM Summarization:** Leverages OpenAI's `gpt-4o-mini-2024-07-18` model to generate concise answers based *only* on the retrieved documentation context.
-*   **Caching:** Caches generated documentation content and embeddings in the user's XDG data directory (`~/.local/share/rustdocs-mcp-server/` or similar) to speed up subsequent launches for the same crate and version.
+*   **Caching:** Caches generated documentation content and embeddings in the user's XDG data directory (`~/.local/share/rustdocs-mcp-server/` or similar) based on crate, version, *and* requested features to speed up subsequent launches.
 *   **MCP Integration:** Runs as a standard MCP server over stdio, exposing tools and resources.

 ## Prerequisites